 Kepple’s plan involves quite a bit of prep.
-First, he snares Norris in a staged affair.
-This is a means to throwing Mrs Norris under the bus as a murder suspect later on.
+First, he snares client Mr Norris in a staged love affair (this throws Mrs Norris under the bus as the prime suspect later on).

-He then serves Norris really salty caviar at the film screening, turns the building’s thermostat right up, and screens a motivational marketing film stuffed with subliminal cuts.
+Kepple then serves Norris salty caviar, turns up the building’s heating, and screens a motivational marketing film stuffed with subliminal cuts.

-These hidden images are designed to subconsciously influence viewers (typically to make a purchase).
-Kepple inserts images of an icy cold drink into the film – which lures thirsty Norris into the empty lobby – then shoots him.
+These hidden images are designed to subconsciously influence viewers’ behaviour.
+Kepple inserts images of an icy cold drink into the film to lure a thirsty Norris into the empty lobby – then shoots him.

 Kepple’s alibi is that he’s on stage narrating the movie at the time of the murder.
-With Kepple hidden by the stage curtain, the audience is oblivious that this is just a recording.
+With Kepple hidden by the stage curtain, the audience is oblivious that his voice is a recording.

 Kepple is actually caught twice.
-First by projectionist White, who spots the subliminal cuts in the movie and puts (incredibly polite) pressure on Kepple to pay up.
+First by projectionist White, who spots the subliminal cuts in the movie and pressures Kepple to pay up.

 Later, Columbo uses Kepple’s own research against him.
-He inserts subliminal cuts into a movie that Kepple watches, thus prompting him to run to reveal the real murder weapon.
+He inserts subliminal cuts into a movie that Kepple watches, thus prompting him to accidentally reveal the real murder weapon.